pakeke-constructor/umg-mod-monorepo/overview.md

 assets/
     sounds/ -- sounds and images go here. images/ -- they are automatically loaded on clientside.
+-- images are automatically put in the texture atlas (graphics.atlas) for auto-batching.

 server/
     file1.lua -- these files are automatically loaded